Dear readers of ADxS.org, please forgive the disruption.

 • Unchanged dopamine levels in the PFC

-This suggests higher dopamine release from the ventral tegmentum, which projects dopaminergically to the nucleus accumbens.
+This indicates a higher release of dopamine from the ventral tegmentum, which projects dopaminergically into the nucleus accumbens.

 Stress-prone mice showed:

-• A reduced expression of the transcription factor c-fos in the locus coeruleus compared with controls and stress-resistant mice.
+• Reduced expression of the transcription factor c-fos in the locus coeruleus compared to controls and stress-resilient mice.
 This was fully explained by noradrenergic neurons projecting to the ventral tegmentum.
 However, the number of non-NE-activated cells (TH-negative) that projected to the ventral tegmentum and NE-activated cells (TH-positive) that did not project to the ventral tegmentum remained unchanged.

-• The reduced number of activated noradrenergic cells in the locus coeruleus that projected to the ventral tegmentum correlated with reduced social interaction time.
+• The reduced number of activated noradrenergic cells in the locus coeruleus projecting to the ventral tegmentum correlated with reduced social interaction time.

 4.3.
-Even a single acute stress increases the sensitivity to stress
+Acute stress even once increases sensitivity to stress

 Illustration according to Holly, Miczek.112

-Even a single (severe) acute stress can cause long-lasting neuroplastic changes in dopaminergic cells of the ventral tegmentum (VTA) (similar to what drug abuse does) 113114 115
+Even a single (severe) acute stress can cause long-lasting neuroplastic changes in dopaminergic cells of the ventral tegmentum (VTA) (similar to drug abuse) 113114 115

-VTA dopamine neurons are relatively depolarized in the ground state (baseline) and thus typically at or very close to the action potential threshold.113
+VTA dopamine neurons are relatively depolarized in the baseline state and thus typically at or very close to the action potential threshold.113

-• Acute stress causes at dopamine neurons in the VTA113114
+• Acute stress causes dopamine neurons in the VTA113114

 • Induced long-term potentiation at glutamatergic (= exitatory) synapses